microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### DISABLE_MSVC_WRAPPERS

-The `DISABLE_MSVC_WRAPPERS` option controls the use of wrapper scripts specifically for tools such as Microsoft's `cl.exe` and the `windres` resource compiler.
+Disables the use of wrapper scripts for MSVC tools (cl.exe, windres).
 These wrappers translate and reorder command-line flags to accommodate the expected syntax and operational requirements of these tools.
-When this option is enabled, the cl.exe and windres tools will directly interpret command-line flags without any modifications
+When this option is enabled, the `cl.exe` and `windres` tools will directly interpret command-line flags without any modifications.

 ### NO_CPPFLAGS

-Disable the extraction of C preprocessor/target/arch flags from `CCFLAGS` into `CPPFLAGS`.
-Use this if the project does not use `CPPFLAGS`.
+Disables the extraction of C preprocessor flags (`-D` and `-isystem`) from `CFLAGS` into `CPPFLAGS`.

+By default (when `NO_CPPFLAGS` is not set or is false), vcpkg automatically identifies and extracts these flags from the `CFLAGS` and `CXXFLAGS` variables, which typically contain general compiler options.
+It then consolidates these specific flags into a separate `CPPFLAGS` variable, dedicated to preprocessor and include path settings.

+However, if you explicitly set `NO_CPPFLAGS` to true, you override this default behavior.
+Vcpkg will then leave the `-D` and `-isystem` flags untouched in their original variables (`CFLAGS` and `CXXFLAGS`).

 If set, the `CPPFLAGS` environment variable, typically used for specifying C preprocessor flags, will not be automatically populated based on vcpkg's settings.
 This can be useful for projects that do not use standard environment variables or have specific preprocessor requirements.